 WALTMAN: "Curt Hennig was always really competitive, you know?
 Him and Brock…we all hung out because we all lived in Minnesota…"

-CREDIBLE: “They weren’t fighting…at first.
+CREDIBLE: "They weren’t fighting…at first.
 But they’re very competitive, so they’re just scraping along, like messing around – then something happened where it got serious.
-It didn’t come to blows – but you know the opening that they have on planes – those openings are the emergency exit rows.
+It didn’t come to blows – but you know the opening they have on planes – those openings are the emergency exit rows.
 Now Brock’s a wrestling shooter – and Curt’s a shooter kinda too – so they took it seriously.
 They didn’t wanna give in to each other.
-They went at it so hard [Lesnar shot in and drove Hennig so hard into the side] that they almost popped open the emergency exit – twenty-five, thirty thousand feet in the air…people [among them: Dave Finley, Triple H, and Paul Heyman] had to separate them.”
+They went at it so hard [Lesnar shot in and drove Hennig so hard into the side] that they almost popped open the emergency exit – twenty-five, thirty thousand feet in the air…people [among them: Dave Finley, Triple H, and Paul Heyman] had to separate them."

 WALTMAN: "Obviously [WWE management] made a big deal out of it…the fuckin’ door – it’s impossible for it to open at that altitude.
 So it was real stupid.
 [The flight before] Vince and Kurt Angle had a take-down tournament in the aisle – but as soon as it happened with [Hennig and Lesnar], they made a big deal out of it…"

 Here you had WWE CEO Vince McMahon and Kurt Angle having a tussle on a flight, and nothing happens, yet Mr. Perfect and Brock Lesnar had a scrap, and Mr. Perfect gets fired.
 And to think, even Ric Flair kept his job after all that.

 The Final Days of Curt Hennig

 Unfortunately, life took a turn for Curt Hennig after being released from WWE.
-He took a few independent bookings here and there, but on the morning of February 10th, 2003, Curt Hennig was found dead in a hotel room in Tampa, Florida, due to acute cocaine intoxication.
+He took a few independent bookings after.
+However, n the morning of February 10th, 2003, Curt Hennig was found dead in a hotel room in Tampa, Florida, due to acute cocaine intoxication.
 He was 44-years-old.